Chia Compressed Plots

 Note that Gigahorse compressed plots can be created with either a CPU or GPU, and Bladebit compressed plots can be created with a GPU.
 You can plot with a CPU and farm with a GPU or plot with a GPU and farm with a CPU, or any other combination that makes sense for your hardware.

 Gigahorse v2.5 plots are generated from Gigahorse 2.0 software.
 Although they have higher C-levels names that Gigahorse v2.4 plots, they cannot be directly compared since they use a different plot format that allows for more compression.
 Hence comparisons between C levels in Gigahorse should be within C1-C9 and C11-C20 groups separately.
+Likewise with Gigahorse v3.0.

 Bladebit